Introduction to Hindu Succession Act, 1956

 It is important to note that the provisions of the 2005 amendment of the Hindu Succession Act apply only to intestate succession, i.e. succession without the will and not to the inheritance of personal assets through testamentary instruments, i.e. a Will or Codicil.
 Persons wanting to bequeath their assets to specific persons should do so by way of a professionally drafted Will, which clearly lays out the manner of a bequest to the person or persons specified.

-In practice today, most daughters do not claim a share in their ancestral property and give it up as a favor to their brothers, with or without compensation.
+In practice today, most daughters do not claim a share in their ancestral property and give it up as a favour to their brothers, with or without compensation.
 Society and family act as a driving force in women’s decisions, which is unlikely to change across India anytime soon.
 Awareness or knowledge about the need for personal wealth and succession planning is required to make daughters aware of their rights.
 The 2005 amendment is an important landmark in the succession rights of daughters.

 Read Also: How to Get Succession Certificate